We'll Come To You

 Disability is an often misunderstood term.
 Many people who are disabled don’t know they are eligible for financial support, while others believe that lesser health issues entitle them to benefits.
 Understanding disability according to the federal government’s Social Security law and the State of South Carolina is important if you or someone you love is unable to work because of a medical condition.

 The application process can be complicated, and more than half of the applicants are initially denied their benefits.
-If you or someone you care about has been denied Social Security benefits, contact the Louthian Law Firm today toll free at 803-592-6231.
+If you or someone you care about has been denied Social Security benefits, contact The Louthian Firm Accident & Injury Lawyers today toll free at 803-592-6231.
 You can also contact us online for a free consultation.
 We can help residents of Columbia, Orangeburg, Lexington, Aiken, Sumter, Charleston, Irmo, Myrtle Beach, Richland County, Rock Hill and across South Carolina get the benefits deserved.

 Types of Disability